ssk-d/fireflutter/README.md

 ### Update Firestore Index

+There are three ways of updating Firestore security rules.

+1. Creating the index on Firebase console.
+2. Deploying the index from FireFluter Firebase.
+3. By clicking the URL on debug console while your are developing the app.
+And this may be the easiest from the other two.

 - Create complex indexes like below.
   - Go `Cloud Firestore => Indexes => Composite => + Create Index`